ShahedSabab/Heart-disease-prediction/README.md

 <img src="performance_bar.PNG" width="70%">

 # How to run:
-1. Please check Heart_Disease_Prediction.ipynb for the detailed analysis.
+1. Please check Heart_Disease_Prediction.ipynb for the detailed analysis of different models.

-2.
+2. To build and run the docker image of the API simply run the following commands:
+> docker build -t heart_disease_api
+> docker run -p 8000:8000 heart_disease_api

+3. To run the API manually run the following commands from the cmd/terminal:
+> python flask_api.py
+go to this link from the browser: http://127.0.0.1:5000/apidocs

 3.To Run the UI simply run the following commands in the terminal/cmd.
 > streamlit run UI.py
-4.To interact with the API interface run the 'flask-api.py' file and go to the following link from a web browser.
+go to this link from the browser: http://localhost:8501/